584 Policy: Student Medication

 The school nurse or other designated person must assess the student’s knowledge and skills to safely possess and use an asthma inhaler in a school setting and enter into the student’s school health record a plan to implement safe possession and use of asthma inhalers;

-a. that are used off school grounds;
+a. used off school grounds;

-c. that are used in connection with activities that occur before or after the regular school day are not governed by this policy.
+c. used in connection with activities that occur before or after the regular school day

 8. At the start of each school year or at the time a student enrolls in school, whichever is first, a student’s parent/guardian, school staff, including those responsible for student health care, and the prescribing medical professional must develop and implement an individualized written health plan for a student who is prescribed epinephrine auto-injectors that enables the student to: